You are at the top of the page

 Stories of ghosts haunt the Tower.
 Anne Boleyn is said to stalk the site of her execution on Tower Green.

-Arbella Stuart, the cousin of Elizabeth I who starved while under arrest for marrying without royal permission, is said to frequent the Queen’s House still.
+Arbella Stuart, the cousin of Elizabeth I who starved while under arrest for marrying without royal permission, is said to frequent the King’s House still.

-Two smaller ghosts are thought to be the 'princes in the Tower', and the Yeomen Warders even tell a chilling tale of a huge bear who occasionally appears to frighten visitors to death.
+Two smaller ghosts are thought to be the 'Princes in the Tower'.
+The Yeomen Warders even tell a chilling tale of a huge bear who once appeared to the Jewel House Keeper.

 The Tower Ravens